kpost801/ror-project-starter/README.md

 # A Ruby workspace using a dev container

-This repository is a Ruby workspace supported by a cross-platform Docker-based dev container.
-The header (`.h`) files should be placed under the `include/` folder, while the implementation (`.cpp`) files should be placed under the `src/` folder.
+This repository is a cross-platform Docker-based dev container.

 ## Requirements